jeesap/sre-proj2/project/dr_template.md

 ### Descriptions
 More detailed descriptions of each asset identified above.

+****S3 Bucket :
+we have created 2 s3 buckets at 2 regions, to save terraform state.

+****Key pairs:
+2 key pairs with same name "udacity" creted at 2 regions, it's ssh key-pairs used to connect to ec2 instances of web servers.

+****VPC:
+we have created Virtual Private Cloud (Amazon VPC) to launch AWS resources into it, we created subnets public and private in each availability zone of each region.

+****EC2 instances for web server: we need to create EC2 in every availability zone in the region AMI images are using to hold the application executable.
+You have to create and store these AMI images in both regions.
+Also, these AMI images are copied from us-east-1 region.

+****RDS cluster:
+we are deploying two RDS cluster.
+One RDS cluster as primary cluster is deployed in us-east-2 region.
+This RDS cluster has one write instance and one read instance.
+The another RDS cluster as secondary cluster is deployed in us-west-1 region with replication from the primary cluster in us-east.2.
+This secondary cluster has 2 read instances.

+****Application Load Balancer :
+Elastic Load Balancing automatically distributes incoming traffic across multiple EC2 instances more Availability Zones.

 ## DR Plan
 ### Pre-Steps:
 List steps you would perform to setup the infrastructure in the other region.
 It doesn't have to be super detailed, but high-level should suffice.